owipro/soavirt-extension-mqtransport/README.md

-# soavirt-extension-examples
+# soavirt-extension-mqtransport
-Custom Extension Examples for Parasoft SOAtest and Virtualize
+Custom MQTransport for Parasoft SOAtest

 ## How to Build
  * Prerequisites